-Given that this study is focused on the successful implementation of Six Sigma, a significant part is engaged in three specific subjects: Six Sigma objectives, Six Sigma implementation, and Chinese culture.
+Given that this study is focused on the successful implementation of Six Sigma, a significant part of the survey questionnaire is engaged in three specific subjects: Six Sigma objectives, Six Sigma implementation, and Chinese culture.
 These subjects develop and formulate the two research questions in this study, and are vital for understanding the relationship between Six Sigma implementation and Chinese culture.